-Before catastrophe strikes and you’re faced with a loss, make a home inventory that includes lists, pictures or a videotape of the contents of your home.
-After all, would you be able to remember all the possessions you’ve accumulated over the years if they were destroyed by a fire, tornado, storm or other natural disaster?
+Before catastrophe strikes and you’re faced with a loss, create a home inventory that includes lists, pictures, or a videotape of the contents of your home.
+After all, would you be able to remember all the possessions you’ve accumulated over the years if they were destroyed by a fire, tornado, storm, or other natural disaster?
 Having an up-to-date home inventory will help you get your insurance claim settled faster, verify losses for your income tax return and help you purchase the correct amount of insurance.

 According to a survey from the National Association of Insurance Commissioners (NAIC), more than half of Americans don’t have a home inventory of their possessions, putting them at risk for inadequate home insurance coverage, should severe weather strike.

 A great time to take inventory of your household possessions is right after getting settled into your new house.
 Of course, even if you have lived in your home for years, don’t delay.
 Set aside a free afternoon and go room by room.

 Start by making a list of your possessions, describing each item, and noting where you bought it and its make and model.
 Clip to your list any sales receipts, purchase contracts, and appraisals.
 Photos and videos offer easy ways to document your stuff.

 - For major appliances and electronic equipment, record their serial numbers usually found on the back or bottom.